Too Much Sauce: Music video

-The music video for "Too Much Sauce", directed by Rick Nyce, was released on October 14, 2016 on DJ Esco's Vevo account.
+The music video for "Too Much Sauce", directed by Rick Nyce, was released on October 14, 2016, on DJ Esco's Vevo account.

 Commercial performance

 The single peaked at number 50 on the US Billboard Hot 100.
-It is DJ Esco's only and highest-charting single.
+As of 2025, it is DJ Esco's only charting single.
 The song was certified Platinum by the Recording Industry Association of America (RIAA) for earning 1,000,000 equivalent units in the United States.